5 Common Issues With iOS 13 And How To Fix Them

 Apple is trying to fix the bugs in iOS 13 but you can take the matter into your own hands and solve some of the most common issues by yourself

-- How To Share Photos And Videos Without Geotags In iOS 13
+- How To Install And Use Third-Party Fonts On iOS 13

 Apple’s iOS 13 seems to have more issues than other versions before it.
 Bugs are rampant on the latest operating system, and the situation is so bad that the iPhone maker had to push the release of iOS 13.1 a week earlier than scheduled.